Franktheu/Custom-Filtering-Search-Engine/README.md

 Project Steps

-Setup a programmable search engine Custom Search API Create an API key for the engine
+Setup a programmable search engine Custom Search API, Create an API key for the engine,
-Create a module to search using the API
+Create a module to search using the AP,
-Create a Flask application to search and render results Create filters to re-rank results before displaying them Code
+Create a Flask application to search and render results, Create filters to re-rank results before displaying them.
-You can find the code for this project here.

 FILE OVERVIEW: